akpingel/sphinx-template/source/firstDraft/index.rst

     Console.WriteLine("Hello World!");

-Only code that performs that action required is necessary with the new top-level statements that replace the ``Main`` function in programs.
-Like the ``Main`` function, there can only be one top-level function within the program.
+Only code that performs that action required is necessary with the new top-level statements.
+These replace the ``Main`` function in programs.
+There can only be one top-level function within the program, like the ``Main`` function.
 If two statements are included, the compiler will send an error.

 Record Types